INTERMEDIATE LEVEL COURSE

 Their names in order are - Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian and Locrian.

-Three of the following Scale Diagrams are based on Chords of A Minor and three on C Major (being relative as the Notes are the same) that can be shifted up or down the fretboard to the fret on the E string with the same Letter Name of the commencing Chord for a Chord Progression if it is not A Minor or C Major.
+They can be shifted up or down the fretboard to the fret on the ‘e’ string with the same Letter Name of the commencing chord for a Chord Progression if it is not A Minor or C Major.

-The seventh one is based on the Chord of A Minor b5 but it is a rare Mode.
+The seventh one is based on the chord of A Minor b5 but it is a rare Mode.

-Often the Scale will not change from the commencing Chord during a Chord Progression but the new method in this Course will easily identify when a Scale needs to be modified, usually only slightly, to remain in the same Scale Position.
+Often the Scale will not change from the commencing chord during a Chord Progression but the new method in this Course will easily identify when a scale needs to be modified (usually only slightly) to remain in the same Scale Position.

 SEE HERE the Scale Diagrams for the first six Modes using only three strings and called Partial Modes.